iTowns/itowns/docs/README.md

 ### API reference

-The API reference is written in the source of itowns, using [JSDoc](http://usejsdoc.org/).
+The API reference is written in the source of itowns, using [JSDoc](http://usejsdoc.org/), along with support for the [Markdown](https://commonmark.org/help/) syntax.
 This is a classic documentation, explaining all exposed methods and classes in itowns, and some internal others.

 When documenting something, don't forget to check the presence of your file inside `docs/config.json`.